tencent cloud

 Monitoring Object

-Displays the tasks, workflows, and projects to which the alarm rule applies, and allows viewing of computing tasks involved in the alarm rule for these monitored objects.
+Display tasks, workflows, and projects where alarm rules take effect, and check computing tasks involved in alarm rules under monitored objects.

 Alarm Type